milanify/Google-Docs-To-Do-List/README.md

 ## Tips
 - Always have a horizontal line below each note
-- Try not to change the formatting manually, always use the 'new note' and 'delete button'
+- Try not to change the formatting manually, always use the 'new note' and 'delete' buttons from the sidebar
 - **The sidebar will automatically refresh after 10 seconds once you make a change in your notes**
 - If you want to type unrelated stuff you can do so at the very bottom of the document
 - If all else fails, re-initialize the document (deletes everything and starts formatting from scratch)